flowtsohg/glsl-minifier/README.md

 The array returned by this minify call will be the following:
 `minified = ["struct A{float a;};uniform A B;", {"Foo"=>"A", "foo"=>"B"}, {"something"=>"a"}]`

-So to set the 'something' member of this uniform, we must use the uniform name:
+So to set the 'something' member of this uniform, we must use the returned maps:
 `minified[1]["foo"] + "." + minified[2]["something"]` => `B.a`